Rokasl/DeepLearning-10monkeys/README.md

 # 10 Monkey Species Image Dataset Analysis

 Main code and the documentation is located in main.ipynb file.
-File typ is supported by Jupyter Notebook and should be viewed with it.
+File type is supported by the Jupyter Notebook and should be viewed and used with it.

 Instruction to install Jupyter Notebook: http://jupyter.readthedocs.io/en/latest/install.html

+The documentation without any code is located in report.pdf file.

 ## Retrained model